szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Save vs. Breath at -1 to avoid both effects and take half damage
 - Magic resistance doesn't apply.
 Because it's water.

+**Component 479:** Make Static Charge electrocute twice as often, but for half the damage

+This makes the spell trigger twice per turn (aka every 5 rounds / 30 seconds) instead of once per turn.
+It reduces the dice thrown by 5, such that it starts off dealing 4d8 electric damage, and it increases up to 17d8 at level 20.
+To me the higher frequency is more useful than the higher damage.
+Most fights don't last long enough for the damage to become relevant.

 </details>

 ---